7.11 Global functions

 C function: HMDT mgl_ode_solve (void (*df)(const mreal *x, mreal *dx, void *par), int n, const mreal *ini, mreal dt, mreal tmax)

-C function: HMDT mgl_ode_solve_ex (void (*df)(const mreal *x, mreal *dx, void *par), int n, const mreal *ini, mreal dt, mreal tmax, void (*bord)(mreal *x, const mreal *xprev, void *par))
+C function: HMDT mgl_ode_solve_ex (void (*df)(const mreal *x, mreal *dx, void *par), int n, const mreal *ini, mreal dt, mreal tmax, void (*jump)(mreal *x, const mreal *xprev, void *par))

 Solves ODE equations dx/dt = df(x).
 The functions df can be specified as string of ’;’-separated textual formulas (argument var set the character ids of variables x[i]) or as callback function, which fill dx array for give x’s.
 Parameters ini, dt, tmax set initial values, time step and maximal time of the calculation.
 Function stop execution if NAN or INF values appears.
 Result is data array with dimensions {n * Nt}, where Nt <= int(tmax/dt+1).